loveleshkalonia/DLQ-Dashboard-Mule-Backend/README.md

 # DLQ-Dashboard-Mule-Backend

 This Mule API is used by the DLQ-Dashboard-Frontend React App or the User to perform basic SQS operations.
-This code is designed to work with FIFO SQS Queues strictly because reading messages from a Standard SQS Queue is trouble (Learn more [here](https://help.salesforce.com/s/articleView?id=001119110&type=1)).
+This code is designed to work with FIFO SQS Queues strictly because reading messages from a Standard SQS Queue is trouble.
+(Learn more [here](https://help.salesforce.com/s/articleView?id=001119110&type=1)).

 One can easily import the code into AnypointStudio and run it directly.
 All dependencies are publicly available, i.e., no private repositories are referred to in this project.
 Instead of using an APIKit Router with a RAML specification, this code contains multiple HTTP Listeners.\
 Before you run, you must either edit the "/src/main/resources/properties/dev.yaml" property file or use VM arguments to override some properties.